Functional Endoscopic Sinus Surgery (FESS) including balloon sinuplasty

 - If there is someone else around, ask them to put some ice in a plastic bag, and hold it over the bridge of your nose.

-- If it doesn’t stop within five minutes you should contact us advice.
+- If it doesn’t stop within five minutes you should contact us or the hospital where you had your procedure for advice.

-Although we will do our best to help, we cannot guarantee to be available personally 24 hours a day, 365 days a year.
-Also, the private hospitals are set up for planned, elective surgery, and not for emergency admissions.
-We participate in the emergency on-call rota for ENT in East Kent, which is based in the NHS Rotary Ward at the William Harvey Hospital, Ashford.
+Although we will do our best to help, we are not a 24/7 service.
+Also, the private hospitals are set up for planned, elective surgery, not for emergency admissions.
+The emergency on-call rota for ENT in East Kent is based in the NHS Rotary Ward at the William Harvey Hospital, Ashford.